scrapli/scrapli_replay/docs/user_guide/basic_usage.md

 "server" to create a semi-interactive ssh server!

-*Note* -- unless you have real dns server(s) setup, and you can resolve things, you should disable domain-lookup -- if you don't the timeouts may (will!?) get exceeded and it will cuase collection to fail in confusing ways.
+*Note* -- unless you have real dns server(s) setup, and you can resolve things, you should disable domain-lookup -- if you don't the timeouts may (will!?) get exceeded and it will cause collection to fail in confusing ways.

 ### Server